Asymptotics of semigroups generated by operator matrices: Operator matrices with non-diagonal domain

-where $L$ is a \emph{boundary operator} operator from $X$ to $\partial Y$.
-Here $\partial Y$ is a suitable Banach space continuously imbedded in the \emph{boundary space} $\partial X:=Y$.
-More precisely, in the remainder of this section we replace the Assumptions~\ref{elem} by the following.
+where $L$ is an operator that, in view of applications, we think of as a \emph{boundary operator} (e.g., a normal derivative operator or a point evaluation functional).
+Throughout this section we consistently replace the assumptions imposed in Section~\ref{sec:diago} by the following ones.